MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-powershell-user-docker.md

 2. Open the repository folder from your terminal.

-3. Open a command-line interface on and type:
+3. Open a command-line interface in your repository and type:

     ```bash
     docker build --tag azure-stack-powershell .